MicrosoftDocs/winrt-api/windows.applicationmodel.activation/contactcallactivatedeventargs.md

 For info about how to handle app activation through contact actions, see [Quickstart: Handling contact actions ](http://msdn.microsoft.com/library/397d8b2a-6255-4f37-8556-449a3be2ef3f) and [Quickstart: Handling contact actions ](http://msdn.microsoft.com/library/61bacc8a-24c9-4b3d-b77b-e0822467700c).

 ## -examples
-Here is an example of the code you need to handle contact call activations for PSTN numbers and Skype Ids:
+Here is an example of the code you need to handle contact call activations for PSTN numbers and Skype Ids.

 ```csharp
 protected override void OnActivated(IActivatedEventArgs args)